TomVincentUK/snompy/docs/index.rst

       User guide
       ^^^^^^^^^^

-      Start here for a friendly introduction to ``pysnom``, including explanations of how the models work, and examples showing how to use them.
+      Start here for a friendly introduction to ``snompy``, including explanations of how the models work, and examples showing how to use them.

     .. grid-item-card::
       :img-top: _static/api_image.svg